AI Systems · CRM · LLM ·

 From Customer Data to Campaign Execution

-However, while the data describes behavior, it does not define action.
-Turning these signals into concrete lifecycle strategies, and then into actual campaigns, is not a direct process.
+Translating these signals into clear lifecycle decisions, and then into actual campaigns, is often a fragmented and manual process.

 An AI Agent That Makes Marketing Decisions Before It Writes